TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 See InfProfiles Readme and InfProfiles.lua for further info.

 Settings save file:
-IH writes ih_save.lua in the MGS_TPP\mod folder.
+IH writes its settings to ih_save.lua in the MGS_TPP\mod\saves folder.
-Save file for IH options, other IH state variables are still saved to the normal game save.
-Saved on IH menu close, and also when the game saves normally.
-Only saves settings changed from their default
-Read on game load
 While the file is editable, editing an inMission save is likely to cause issues.
-Theres is also no current read/write retry on locked file so editing while game is running is not advised.

 Known Issues
 ------------------------------